Read this first.

 This is likely caused by one of two reasons.
 On the one hand, MBA programs are highly profitable for universities, and getting BBA graduates into them increases the quote of those who pass (and the MBA ex-BBA students don't need to fear failing very much - they basically study a very similar content again).
 On the other hand, you find plenty of civil servants in such programs.
 For a civil servant, any graduate degree leads to a rise in salary.
 The content, field, capability, or skills are not considered in such an automatic process.

 Every country knows the phenomenon of the 'best university'.
 In many countries that are universities within the top-200 global rankings.
-In other countries like Thailand, the ‘best’ is the result of cultural biases and not based on the future one has after graduating from there.
-In Thailand, Chulalongkorn University is often mentioned as the best university (may be it is, but is it the best for you?).
+In other countries, like Thailand, the ‘best’ is the result of cultural biases and not necessarily based on the future a student has after graduating from such a 'top' university.
+In Thailand, Chulalongkorn University is often mentioned as the best university (maybe it is, but is it the best one for you?).
 As a foreigner, you will pay at Chula, as it is called in short, generally about double that much as Thai students do.
 Whether Chula is academically the best one or not is a question we cannot answer.
 Chula is, however, the preferred way to become a Thai civil servant, a status that comes with plenty of benefits for a Thai and thus highly desirable.
-But please note – no foreigner will become a Thai civil servant, so make your choice according to your goals.
+But please note – no foreigner will become a Thai civil servant, so make your choice according to your own goals.